ellenary/chatblocks-counter/README.md

 # ChatBlocks Counter by Ellenary
 ## README
 ChatBlocks Counter is a ChatBlock that adds a command to count swears (or other items) using Instafluff's ChatBlocks.
 It can count single items, multiple items, and even subtract items using one command.
 There is an additional optional command to check the counter without adding to it.
 It looks scary if you're not a programmer, but I promise it's really not that bad!
 I'm not a programmer and I made it (with the help of many lovely people mentioned in the thank you portion of this readme!)
+## Example Files
+### Basic Counter
+ellenary_counter_basic.cbs shows a basic counter.
+### Multiple Commands, One Counter
+ellenary_multiple_commands_one_counter.cbs shows how to use multiple commands for one counter.
+### Multiple Counters
+ellenary_multiple_counters.cbs shows how to use chatblocks to create multiple counters.
 ## IMPORTANT: INITIAL SET UP
 ### COMMON SET UP BUGS
 If you don't put in a bin then it won't work.
 If it's locked then it won't work.
 If it's private then it won't work.
 It needs to be public so that ChatBlocks has access to editing it for you.
 This makes your counter vulnerable to being hacked / deleted, so keep your bin private to only you and trusted mods!